 The compounding result of using the mission filter is that leaders share a common commitment to the mission.
 There is less opportunity for “siloed” thinking.
 The mission filter statement or question creates a common “mission” thread that is woven throughout the organization.
 When every member of a group believes in the mission and vision and sees how the group’s work contributes to that end, members become invested in the work.
 That personal investment in the work and one another is what drives the motivation to work hard and behave in ways that support success.

-This article is adapted from the forthcoming book The Mission Filter: Raising Mission Consciousness Amid a Crisis by Barry E. Winders.
+Barry E. Winders is author of The Mission Filter: Raising Mission Consciousness Amid a Crisis (West Bow Press, 2021).

 - Discovering God’s Future for Your Church Video Tool Kit